Cs15lwi23anw/cse15l-lab-reports/more.md

 cat /home/linux/ieng6/cs15lwi23/public/hello.txt

+You should run at least one of the comand on your VSCode and find out what it does.
 Here is an example of the comand cd ~ being used:
 ![Image](cse15L3.png)

 In the example, I went to another directory and use cd ~ to take me back to my home directory.
+Now it's your turn to give it a try.
+Run a comand and take notes on your process of firguring out what it does.
+Take screenschots to document your progress.

 Good luck and have fun!